 (The February 25 archive of The Wayback Machine is also the first time I’ve seen Valve use the title “Docking Station” instead of “Official Dock.”)

 The upgrades are looking good for the curb and I’m looking forward to getting one myself.
-I envision a future where I could use the dock to play Steam games on the TV in my living room.
+I envision a future where I might use the dock to play Steam games on the TV in my living room.
 Unfortunately, I don’t know exactly when I’ll be able to do that, as Valve has only given a vague Dock release date of late Spring 2022, and the company hasn’t shared how much it might cost.
 Valve did not immediately respond to a request for comment.

 If you don’t want to wait for the official Valve dock, the company says you can use other USB-C hubs instead, like my colleague Sean Hollister did. in his review. but i waited long enough For the surface itself, what’s the other two months for the patch?